fair-ease/book-marine-omics-observation/book/03-extra-analysis/01-co-occurrence-networks.md

         neg_cutoff=-0.5,
         p_val_cutoff=0.05
     )
+    break
 ```

-## 12. Downstream analysis
+### Network generation and metrics calculation

+At the same time as we generate the graph, we calculate several descriptive metrics of themetwork (implement saving of the network, if you need the graphs for later).
 We are going to look at:

 - `degree centrality`, which measures the number of direct connections a node (taxon) has.
 High degree centrality suggests a taxon is highly connected and may play a central role in the community.
 Therefore represents a so called `keystone species`.
 - `betweenness`, which represents how often a node appears on the shortest paths between other nodes.
 Taxa with high/low betweenness may act as bridges or bottlenecks in the network, respectively.